benjvi/seven-ways-to-install-cert-manager/6-customized-tanzu-package/README.md

 So we need to add this to our existing `App` definition, which we will (rather confusingly) also do with a `ytt` overlay - from file `app-overlay-add-ytt-step.yml`.

 So, we have an extra step which will be invoked by `kapp-controller`.
-But now we need to pass the overlay file as a `ConfigMap`.
+But now we need to pass the overlay file `ytt-overlay-add-label.yml` to the App as a `ConfigMap`.
 We generate the `ConfigMap` manifest imperatively.

 Look into `./generate-deployable.sh` to see all the steps combined, and run it to regenerate the `deploy` folder.

 After creating the app with `kubectl apply -f deploy/`, you will be able to see the additional label `custom-label=custom-label-value` present on the new namespace, and deployments within it.
-It is not present on the pods, because for that we would need to set the label on the deployment's `PodTemplate` too - which we didn't do.
+Note it is not present on the pods, because for that we would need to set the label on the deployment's `PodTemplate` too - which we didn't do.

 # Why